-This prospectus relates to up to 1,101,016 common units (the "Converted Common Units") representing limited partner interests in Inergy, L.P. issuable upon conversion of 769,941 special units in the Partnership that may be offered and sold from time to time by the unitholder named in this prospectus.
-We issued 769,941 special units to the selling unitholder in a direct placement to fund the acquisition of the rights to the Phase II expansion project (, or Phase II Expansion Project) of the Stagecoach natural gas storage facility located in Tioga County, New York (, or Stagecoach) in connection with our acquisition of all of the equity interests in the entities that owned Stagecoach on August 9, 2005 (, or the Stagecoach Acquisition).
+This prospectus relates to up to 1,101,016 common units (the "Converted Common Units") representing limited partner interests in Inergy, L.P., or the "Partnership" issuable upon conversion of 769,941 special units in the Partnership that may be offered and sold from time to time by the selling unitholder named in this prospectus.
+We issued 769,941 special units to the selling unitholder in a direct placement to fund the acquisition of the rights to the Phase II expansion project, or "Phase II Expansion Project" of the Stagecoach natural gas storage facility located in Tioga County, New York, or the "Stagecoach Facility" in connection with our acquisition of all of the equity interests in the entities that owned Stagecoach on August 9, 2005, or the "Stagecoach Acquisition."
 The special units are a new class of our equity securities that will convert into a maximum of 1,101,016 common units at a specified conversion ratio upon the commercial operation of Phase II Expansion Project.